kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 There is one additional element: the keyword `new`.
 The reason is that Lisp is transpiled using one main interop macro, Roo-slash-T, generating all interop code.
 This means that during the process of generating the C++ code, the macro `ROO/T` completely disappears.
 This disappearing property is the reason why `ROO/T` is not termed function but "macro" instead.
 In contrast, `new` (and of course ROOT's `TCanvas`) does not disappear but transfers over to C++ code.

 ## Plotting the function
 The reader might remember that when stating the textbook notation for a mathematical function, we used the letter `f` for the function's name while in the computer code the letter `l` is used.
-The reason is that the colloquial name `f`  was reserved for the final ROOT object, an instance of some class `TF1`.
+The reason is that the colloquial name `f` has been reserved for the final ROOT object, an instance of some class `TF1`.

 ```
 f = ROOT.TF1('pyf2', l, -1., 1., 2)